-Why It May Not Work
+Why Atkins Might Not Work For You

 The Atkins diet advertises that no calorie counting is needed to successfully lose weight on their plan.
 While this is true, the program requires that users track both their weight and carbohydrates consumed.
 This can become just as time consuming and a point of obsession as calorie counting can be.